What do we mean by ‘Risk Governance’?

 Governance refers to the actions, processes, traditions and institutions by which authority is exercised and decisions are taken and implemented.
 Risk governance applies the principles of good governance to the identification, assessment, management and communication of risks.

-IRGC develops concepts and tools for evidence-based risk governance.
-It addresses key questions such as:
+IRGC developed concepts and tools for evidence-based risk governance.
+It addressed key questions such as:

 • How to improve the contribution of science to risk-related policymaking?